mlottes/BlazorPinballLocations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+### Attribution
+This project utilizes the pinball map api from https://github.com/pinballmap/pbm.
+Credit to them for creating the API.

 ### Goals
 Learn Blazor.
 I haven't used it before and I wanted to play around with the new version and .NET 8.